symfony/symfony-docs/cookbook/email/dev_environment.rst

             ),
         ));

-In the above example all mail will be redirected to ``dev@example.com``, exept that mail to the single address ``admin@specialdomain.com`` and all mail to the domain ``mydomain.com`` will be delivered as normal.
+In the above example all mail will be redirected to ``dev@example.com``, except that mail to the single address ``admin@specialdomain.com`` and all mail to the domain ``mydomain.com`` will be delivered as normal.

 Viewing from the Web Debug Toolbar